FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/shared/managing_control_hub/Managing-a-Control-Hub.rst

 You can change the password of a Control Hub using a laptop or Chromebook that is connected to the Hub's Program & Management page.

-**Important Note:** Commit your new password to memory or store it in a secure location so you will not forget it.
+.. warning:: Commit your new password to memory or store it in a secure location so you will not forget it.
 You will need this password to manage and operate your Control Hub.
 Also note, once the password has been changed, you will have to reconnect your devices (Driver Station and programming laptop/Chromebook) to the network using the new password.

 Changing the Password of a Control Hub
 --------------------------------------